neil90/DB-UC-Demo/README.md

 * Then create external location using the Storage Credential and we make the whole bucket accessible via external location to the analyst group
 * Small SQL Endpoint is also created
 * Cluster policy to enforce UC CLuster spin only is also provisioned to `analyst` group

+### Notebook
+`sql_endpoint_queries.sql` show how to query data outside of UC with `STORAGE CREDENTIAL` and `EXTERNAL LOCATION`, you will need to update it to your own code path and storage credential name